 The Ritual, #01-09B, Alocassia Apartments, 383 Bukit Timah Road, Singapore 259727

 Best cafes in Singapore: Bedok

 Percolate is an unpretentious joint for coffee connoisseurs, stocking a decent range of beans from all over the world including Colonna Coffee from the UK.
-Stop by for brunch and dig into the buttery croissants and sandwiches stuffed with curry egg mayo, garlic cheese or smoked salmon with wasabi cream cheese.
+Stop by for brunch and dig into the buttery croissants and sandwiches stuffed with curry egg mayo, smoked salmon or hae bee hiam.

 Furnished with plastic stools and foldable tables, the tiny ice cream shop may not look like much, but it churns out lovely house-made gelatos and fluffy waffles.
 Order a tub to go – it’ll make for the perfect movie night companion.

 Milk and Honey, #01-179, 86 Bedok North Street 4, Singapore 460086